bqzs/CyberPunk/Hack-The-Box/Precious/Precious.md

 ```

 So we need to do vertical Privilege esclation.
-While going through `/home` dir of `ruby` we found a dir namde `.bundle` .
-Readong the config file iniside the directory we found the creds for henry user.
+While going through `/home` dir of `ruby` we found a dir namded `.bundle` .
+Reading the config file iniside the directory we found the creds for henry user.

 ### Root
-User henry have sudo  so by running `sudo -l` we found something intersting
+User henry have sudo  so by running `sudo -l` we found something interesting
 ```shell
 -bash-5.1$ sudo -l
 Matching Defaults entries for henry on precious: